 But what also plays into it are the promotion and production pieces that people are fond of — soldiers saying hello to their families, little children talking about their favorite Christmas toy or (gift) wish.
 So there’s a lot of goodwill beyond the music that makes (the format) very big.

-Christmas music makes a positive statement about a station’s brand values, particularly if those values reflect traditional and family, especially for AC and Christian formats.
+Christmas music makes a positive statement about a station’s brand values, particularly if those values reflect traditional and family (AC and Christian formats).

 For new stations or niche formats, it’s a great way to build a larger presence and attract listeners that may not have discovered the brand yet.

 The Format Change

 Many stations use Christmas to make a format change.
 If that’s the case, there’s nothing to lose.
 So switch early.
 How early?
 How about right after Halloween?

 Some of the value may be “wasted”, but the position is claimed and will likely gain publicity and word-of-mouth.
 And, if changing format, is there a downside?

 Christmas music can act as a palate cleanser to introduce a format change or significant brand adjustment.
 Since it attracts a large new audience, the new station can be promoted.
 Don’t worry about keeping it a secret from competitors.
 Use the new audience advantage to promote what is coming in the new year.